drevops/behat-steps/README.md

 - `ahoy build` for Drupal 8 build or `DRUPAL_VERSION=7 ahoy build` for Drupal 7.
 - Access built site at http://behat-steps.docker.amazee.io/

-Please note that you will need to rebuild to develop a different version.
+Please note that you will need to rebuild to work on a different Drupal version.

-Use `ahoy --help` to see the list ov available commands.
+Use `ahoy --help` to see the list of available commands.

 ### Behat tests
 After every `ahoy build`, a new installation of Drupal is created in `build` directory.